0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 ![homemade poutine with baked fries, homemade gravy and st albert cheese curds](/food/foodventures/images/homemade-poutine-3.jpg){:width="50%"}{: .image-left}

 I did it!
 I finally achieved my dream of making poutine from scratch with real cheese curds!
-After looking for cheese curds at the supermarket in vain twice in a row, I finally found them today sharing shelf space with salad mixes and tofu.
-Looks like third time's the charm!
+After looking for cheese curds at the supermarket in vain twice in a row, I found them today sharing shelf space with salad mixes and tofu.
+Looks like third time's the charm.
+I also made proper baked fries this time, instead of my [lazy method](/food/foodventures/what-i-ate-jun-17-23/#homemade-poutine-with-chicken-gravy) of smashing potatoes on a baking tray.

 ### Mock Taco Bell Crunchwrap Supremes